k-mcc/k-mcc/README.md

 ### Hi there! 👋

+I am a PhD student in Geophysics at Stanford.
+In my research, I seek to refine and apply radar remote sensing techniques (mainly InSAR) to study the deformation of volcanoes and ice sheets on Earth and other planets.
-I study computer science and environmental sciences at the University of Virginia.
-I'm especially interested in planetary geology and the exploration of ocean worlds such as Europa.
+I graduated from the University of Virginia with degrees in computer science and environmental sciences.
+I'm especially interested the exploration of ocean worlds such as Europa.

 My personal website: [https://k-mcc.github.io/](https://k-mcc.github.io/)